clayne/hacktical-c/README.md

 The truth is that any reasonably complicated software system created by humans will have bugs, regardless of what technology was used to create it.
 Using a stricter language helps with reducing some classes of bugs, at the cost of reduced flexibility in expressing a solution and increased effort creating the software.

-Programmers like to say that you should pick 'the right tool for the job'; what many fail to grasp is that the only people who have the right and capability to decide which tools are right, are the people creating the software.
+Programmers like to say that you should pick 'the right tool for the job'; what many fail to grasp is that the only people who have the capability to decide which tools are right, are the people creating the software.
 Much effort has been wasted on arguing and bullying programmers into picking the tools other people prefer.

 ## Building the code